 WHY should you volunteer with Nightline?

-Volunteering for Nightline is an extremely rewarding experience.
-It is a good way to get involved with the student body and will help enhance your CV.
+This is a wonderful way to get involved with the student body and will help enhance your CV.
 Nightline volunteers are also eligible to partake in the STAR Award and Saltire Award schemes.

 HOW do you become a Nightline volunteer?

 To become an official Nightline volunteer you need complete four, weekly 2-hour training sessions and a final training weekend.
 Once your training is complete you will be assessed through mock calls.
-If you satisfactorily complete this you can start taking calls, with your first two shifts being supervised by an experienced Nightliner.
-Then to remain a Nightline volunteer you are just required to complete two shifts a semester and ensure you stay up to date.
+If you satisfactorily complete this, you can start taking calls with your first two shifts being supervised by an experienced Nightliner.
+Then to remain a Nightline volunteer you are just required to complete three shifts a semester and ensure you stay up to date.

 WHEN can I volunteer?

 There are two training events every year at the start each academic semester.
-To find out when the next session will be taking place or to get your name on the next semester’s training, please email us.
+To find out when the next session will be taking place or to get your name on the next semester’s mailing list, please email us.

 To register your interest to volunteer with Nightline contact us by email and we will pop you on the next mailing list